 To join, you can take a short quiz to ensure you understand how to self-inspect and decontaminate your watercraft and gear.
 To learn how to Clean, Drain, Dry and Dispose every time, watch the training video.
 Once you pass the Tahoe Keeper quiz, you may register as a Tahoe Keeper, request Tahoe Keeper decals for each of your watercraft, and receive your Proof of Training credentials.

 We also invite you to join the Tahoe Keepers on Facebook.
 There you can meet other informed paddlers, find or organize paddling events and gatherings, and share your own stories and photos.
 Stay connected: the Tahoe Keepers are also on Instagram.

 We are here to help

-If you find AIS on your equipment or you are arriving at Lake Tahoe from a region with infested waterbodies, inspections and decontamination are available free of charge at the roadside watercraft inspection stations.
+If you find aquatic invasive species on your equipment or you are arriving at Lake Tahoe from a region with infested waterbodies, inspection and decontamination are available free of charge at the roadside watercraft inspection stations.